k1r0s/ritley/README.md

 #### Packages

-- @ritley/core: provides `setAdapter` and `AbstractResource`
+- @ritley/core: provides `BaseAdapter` and `AbstractResource`
-- @ritley/default-adapter: provides working env to run your project anywhere with nodejs
+- @ritley/default-adapter: provides a boilerplate to run your project anywhere with nodejs
-- @ritley/firebase-adapter: provides needed stuff to be deployed on firebase env
-- @ritley/decorators: provides a set of useful abstractions that will reduce your boilerplate
+- @ritley/decorators: provides a set of useful abstractions that will reduce your codebase

 #### Get v1